-Itay says, “PMA is already working to globalise this wireless charging by integrating more technologies at physical layer.
-We are working on to provide networking standards and to deploy public hotspots for wireless charging.”
+Itay says, “PMA is already working to globalize this wireless charging by integrating more technologies at the physical layer.
+We are working on providing networking standards and deploying public hotspots for wireless charging.”

 The author is a technical journalist at EFY